X-SLAYER/nft-art-generator/README.md

 # NFT ART GENERATOR

-An application to generate NFT's through a graphical interface.
-Simple as that
+A simple application to generate NFT's through a graphical interface.
+Simple as that ^_^

 # Features